 - Objective 12.1.
-Create strategies for the development of one Town Center that will attract residents and encourage community interaction. - Objective 12.2.
-Identify and articulate the desired character for the Town Center through a conceptual plan, design guidelines and character sketches that reflect Heath's image. - Objective 12.3.
-Development of the Town Center will not allow a change to Objective 1.1. maintaining residential gross density of one dwelling unit per acre of developable land outside the Town Center.
+Create strategies for the development of one Town Center that will attract Heath residents and encourage community interaction. - Objective 12.2.
+Identify and articulate the desired character for the Town Center through a conceptual plan, design guidelines and character sketches that reflect Heath's image.